-- In any specific signalling bandwidth signal need to be significantly above the noise to absolutely guarantee is it there or not - Human listening needs something like 6dB in the ear bandwidth of 50Hz to do this. - And that is after years of practice! - Ears and software have about the same signal detection capability given optimum settings and nothing is known about it beforehand
+In any specific signalling bandwidth signal need to be significantly above the noise to absolutely guarantee is it there or not

+Human listening needs something like 6dB in the ear bandwidth of 50Hz to do this.

+And that is after years of practice !

+Ears and software have about the same signal detection capability given optimum settings and no additional information to the software